 - Clear test design with plenty of whitespace

 - Clearly recognizable buttons and links

 However, accessibility can also refer to the language used.
 Not every mail recipient can decode nested sentences and understand foreign words.
 If you offer a version in simple language in addition to the detailed text, you are actively promoting inclusion.

-Once you have built up your mailing list(s), it’s important to send informative newsletters to your customers on a regular basis.
-These should be automated as much as possible.
-While automation is not a new mail marketing trend, it is a continuing one – and is becoming increasingly important.
+While automation is not a new email marketing trend, it is a continuing one – and is becoming increasingly important.
 In the past, it might have been sufficient to send a message once a week and schedule a dispatch date in advance.
 But now it’s simply not enough.
 Good automation reacts to the users’ behavior.
 This way, you can accompany different users in their purchase decisions.